 Saturn's moon Titan is a treasure trove of potential scientific discovery.
-With an environment comparable to that of primordial Earth and an atmosphere denser than that of any other moon in the solar system, Titan is so shrouded in intrigue that it has even been named a potential sustainer of extraterrestrial life.
-The Cassini-Huygens mission's recent discovery of hydrocarbon lakes on the surface of Titan has so inspired the National Aeronautics and Space Administration (NASA) that it plans to deploy a mission to Titan again in roughly one decade.
+With an environment comparable to that of primordial Earth and an atmosphere denser than that of any other moon in the solar system [1], Titan is so shrouded in intrigue that it has even been named a potential sustainer of extraterrestrial life [2].
+The Cassini-Huygens mission's recent discovery of hydrocarbon lakes on the surface of Titan [3] has inspired the National Aeronautics and Space Administration (NASA) to proclaim its goal of deploying a mission to Titan once again.